AcademySoftwareFoundation/EncodingGuidelines/EncodeProres.md

 ---
 layout: default
 nav_order: 4.2
-title: Prores Encoding
+title: ProRes Encoding
 parent: Codec Comparisons
 ---

 # ProRes <a name="prores"></a>
-There are four Prores encoders, Prores, Prores_ks, Prores_aw and prores_videotoolbox, which is a hardware based OSX M1 encoder/decoder (ffmpeg version 5 or higher).
+There are four ProRes encoders, Prores, Prores_ks, Prores_aw and prores_videotoolbox, which is a hardware based OSX M1 encoder/decoder (ffmpeg version 5 or higher).

 From [https://trac.ffmpeg.org/wiki/Encode/VFX](https://trac.ffmpeg.org/wiki/Encode/VFX) the recommendation is to use Prores_ks with -profile:v 3 and the qscale of 11 unless you are on OSX where we would recommend using prores_videotoolbox.